 Just like the kind you find on hibachi plates, Japanese sweet carrots to level up your homemade Japanese fusion food!
-Make these sweet glazed carrots a meal with my favorite hibachi steak, hibachi shrimp, and hibachi vegetables!
+Make these super easy sweet glazed carrots a meal with my favorite hibachi steak, hibachi shrimp, and hibachi vegetables!

 More hibachi!
 This time my favorite little nibbly side dish, the sweet carrots that come on the side of hibachi meals, mainly of the takeout variety.

 And, listen, when I talk about hibachi I know that some people think of American-style Japanese steakhouse types of places (I see you, Benihana fried rice), and those are great.
 And also expensive.

 For me, I find the best hibachi at cheap places.
 We have one locally that's straight up in a gas station, and it is OMGSOGOOD.
 I love it.

 These glazed carrots for sure aren't authentic Japanese (at least, not that I ever had while there), but the sweet carrots go really nicely with the super umami that comes from soy sauce + buttery cooked shrimp or chicken.
 Sweet carrots, plain rice, salty crispy meat, spicy yum yum sauce?
 YES.

 OK, carrots!
 Four ingredients, done and done: carrots, salt, sugar, and butter.
 I've done this with large pieces and baby carrots and any size of carrots works great, you may just have to boil them for a bit longer to cook all the way through.

 Pro Tip: Baby carrots work perfectly here, just throw them in the pot and boil them!
 Zero prep, hello best baby carrot recipe ever!

 How To Make Sweet Carrots with White Sugar